W-JFenf/DRA-Net/README.md

 # Usage

 We provide code, datat and models for “the Core Laboratory of Hospital Clinic in Barcelona” dataset.

-The dataset we worked with can be found in data in branches
+The dataset we worked with can be found in data in branches (https://github.com/W-JFenf/DRA-Net/tree/data)

+To train a model,
+python ./code/train.py  #for training

+To test a model,

+python ./code/test.py  #for testing

 # Acknowledgement